bhanvi-gautam/myapp/README.md

 This project is a simple todo list application with user authentication (login and signup) built using React.js, Node.js, Express, and MySQL.
 Users can perform CRUD operations on their todos after logging in.
 Additionally, users have the capability to update their details after logging in.

+## Prerequisites

+Before running this application, ensure that your system meets the following requirements:

+ Node.js (v14 or later) installed on your machine.

+ XAMPP installed for running MySQL server locally.

+ Redis server installed and running on your machine.

 ## Installation

 ### React.js